angular/angular/aio/content/guide/architecture-components.md

 # Introduction to components and templates

 A *component* controls a patch of screen called a [*view*](guide/glossary#view "Definition of view").
-For example, individual components define and control each of the following views from the [Tour of Heroes tutorial](tutorial):
+For example, individual components define and control each of these aspects of an application:

 *   The application root with the navigation links
 *   The list of heroes
 *   The hero editor

-You define a component's application logic &mdash;what it does to support the view&mdash; inside a class.
+You define a component's application logic that supports the view inside a class.
 The class interacts with the view through an API of properties and methods.

-For example, `HeroListComponent` has a `heroes` property that holds an array of heroes.
+In this example, `HeroListComponent` has a `heroes` property that holds an array of heroes.
 Its `selectHero()` method sets a `selectedHero` property when the user clicks to choose a hero from that list.
 The component acquires the heroes from a service, which is a TypeScript [parameter property](https://www.typescriptlang.org/docs/handbook/classes.html#parameter-properties) on the constructor.
 The service is provided to the component through the dependency injection system.